vykiiTor/kata-task-manager-Ferret/README.md

 # Task Manager kata

-*Goal: practice TDD by implementing a task manager*
+*Goal: practice TDD and clean architecture by implementing a task manager*

 # Specification